AnkushMalaker/HUSE/README.md

 - Images: Put the unzipped images in the /images folder
 - Create a data.csv file with 'img_name,text,class' columns.
 (See the example provided)
 ### Config
-- The config.ini file can be modified to update training_parameters such as learning_rate, dataset_path, etc
+- The config.ini file can be modified to update training parameters such as learning_rate, graph_threshold, dataset_path, etc
 - To specify batch_size and number of epochs, specify them in the command line when calling `train.py` as follow
 ``` python trian.py -b 512 -e 1500```
 ### Environment Setu